dzzh/RIBs-wiki/iOS-Tutorial-2.md

 }
 ```

+To instantiate `OffGameBuilder` inside `attachOffGame` method, we have to inject a `LoggedInInteractable` instance into it.
+This interactor will serve as the `OffGame`'s listener interface allowing the parent to receive and interpret events coming from the child RIB.

-Now that we pass the `LoggedInInteractable` as a listener to the `OffGameBuilder`'s `build` method, the `LoggedInInteractable` needs to conform to the `OffGameListener` protocol.
-Let's add this conformance to the `LoggedInInteractable`:
+To receive `OffGame` RIB events, `LoggedInInteractable` has to conform to `OffGameListener` protocol.
+Let's add the protocol conformance to it.

 ```swift
 protocol LoggedInInteractable: Interactable, OffGameListener {